eWaterCycle/ewatercycle.github.io/demo.md

 [eWaterCycle Youtube channel](https://www.youtube.com/channel/UCXvtnFzNBT1JLoyUR2WiUGA)

 At AGU we also have a live demo.
-We link to it here (login required):
+We link to it here (be sure to [log in](https://jupyter.ewatercycle.org/hub/login) first):

 [Live Demo of preprocessing and running models](https://jupyter.ewatercycle.org/hub/static/agu.html)